vinayrav/pramati/trainee/maven/mavenQA2.md

     Gradle does not use XML.
 Instead, it had its own DSL based on Groovy (one of JVM languages).
     As a result, Gradle build scripts tend to be much shorter and clearer than those written for Ant or Maven.
 **Ant**
-    XML being hierarchical in nature, is not a good fit for procedural programming approach.
+    Apache Ant's construct files are written in XML XML being hierarchical in nature, is not a good fit for procedural programming approach.
     XML tends to become unmanageably big when used with big projects.

+# 10.What is the use of first line(links) in pom.xml?
+Has information regarding xml
+XML Namespaces provide a method to avoid element name conflicts.
+In XML, element names are defined by the developer.
+This often results in a conflict when trying to mix XML documents from different XML applications.
+Has schema(viz.format,syntax)
+Has schema location

+# 12.Tags used in maven
+There are many tags used in maven categories include
+The Basics
+  groupid
+  Artifact id
+  version
+Build Settings
+  Build
+  Report
+Project Information
+  Name
+  Description
+Environment Settings
+  plugins
+  prerequisites